extframework/ext-loader/README-OLD.md

 ## Your first extension

 Now that you have setup gradle, you can create your extension entrypoint!
 This will be the class that receives update on-start and on-end.
-A good name for an extension may be as follows: `dev.extframework.extensions.example.ExampleExtension`.
+A good name for an extension may be as follows: `com.kaolinmc.extensions.example.ExampleExtension`.
-Next, implement the `dev.extframework.client.api.Extension` abstract class.
+Next, implement the `com.kaolinmc.client.api.Extension` abstract class.
 For now, you can leave the `cleanup()` method blank, and under the `init()` method you can add a println.

 Kotlin: